SuyeshBadge/fixin5mins/memory-bank/activeContext.md

   - Created comprehensive test scripts for OpenRouter integration
   - Expanded mock content system with high-quality topic templates
   - Updated package.json with new test scripts

-- Enhanced post scheduler with optimal posting times:
-  - Implemented day-specific optimal time configuration based on Instagram research
-  - Created a system to select from researched optimal posting slots for each day
-  - Added small random variations (±15 minutes) to maintain unpredictability
-  - Updated state management to track scheduled optimal time slots
-  - Enhanced logging to show the optimal time selection process

 - Created a new motivation-accent template:
   - Implemented a clean design with cream/beige background and bold typography